Magnetic

 As a result, a voltage is induced in a conductor moving in a magnetic field.
 The electrically conductive measuring medium corresponds to the moving conductor in the process.
 The voltage induced by the measuring medium is proportional to the flow rate and is therefore a measure of the volume throughput.
 Flow measurement requires a minimum electrical conductivity of the flowing medium.
 The induced voltage is fed to a measuring amplifier via two electrodes that are in conductive contact with the medium.
 The volume flow is calculated using a defined pipe diameter.
 This measurement is independent of the medium and its material properties such as density, viscosity and temperature.

-What Are The Advantages Of Magnetic Inductive Flow Meters?
+What Are The Advantages of Magnetic Inductive Flow Meters?

 From a technical point of view, there are almost no limitations: